Caroline Lee Hentz: Personal life

-The Hentz couple had a total of five children.
-Their oldest son died when he was only two years old.
-While in Florence, Caroline Hentz spent most of her time caring for the family.
-She wrote less formally during this period of time, but she did write some poetry and kept a diary that inspired the “letters, deathbed confession, and other lamentations that are hallmarks of her novels.”
-While living in Florence for nine years, the family leased two slaves, one of them a woman who helped Hentz with her domestic chores.)
+Hentz had a total of five children.
+Her oldest son died when he was only two years old.
+While in Florence, Hentz spent most of her time caring for the family.
+She wrote less formally during this period, but she did write some poetry and kept a diary that inspired the “letters, deathbed confession, and other lamentations that are hallmarks of her novels.”
+While living in Florence for nine years, the family leased two slaves, one of them a woman who helped Hentz with her domestic chores.

-Next the family moved to Tuscaloosa, where the parents began another school in 1843.
+Next the family moved to Tuscaloosa, where Hentz and her husband opened another school in 1843.
 In 1845, the family opened yet another school in Tuskegee, which was a small village at the time.
-Hentz prepared her children for the adult world and married off one of her daughters.

 In 1848, the couple opened a school in Columbus, Georgia.
 One year later, in 1849, Nicholas became an invalid, and Hentz had to take on the total burden of supporting the family, although she was not well herself.
-Two of the Hentz adult children settled in Marianna, Florida, and their parents moved there in 1852 to join them.
+Two of the adult Hentz children settled in Marianna, Florida, and their parents moved there in 1852 to join them.
 During her husband's illness, Hentz wrote at his bedside, dividing her attention among his care, the demands of the literary public, and the occasional visitors who would disturb her routine.
 In 1853, she returned to New England for a brief visit before making her way back to Florida.

 After nearly five years of supporting her family financially and nursing her husband, Caroline Lee Whiting Hentz died of pneumonia on February 11, 1856.
 Nicholas Hentz died a few months later.
 The couple is buried under one stone in the Episcopal Cemetery in Marianna.